Can you impress the viewer in 60 seconds with your poster? Are the title and content connected? Originality is very important so be creative!

 Free web sites with design and layout ideas:

 In alignment with common practices at many conferences and workshops, we are changing the way posters are displayed at the colloquium.
 Students will no longer be using poster boards to mount their posters.
 Instead, posters will be displayed on an individual easel.
-Therefore, it may be helpful to bring large clips, and/or a foam board to effectively display your poster on the easel.
+A foam board and clips will also be provided for student use during their designated session.

 Plan to arrive 30-60 minutes prior to your assigned time to allow yourself enough time for setup.